 Output only those record types automatically managed by dnssec-signzone, i.e. RRSIG, NSEC, NSEC3 and NSEC3PARAM records.
-If smart signing (-s) is used, DNSKEY records are also included.
+If smart signing (-S) is used, DNSKEY records are also included.
 The resulting file can be included in the original zone file with \$IN-CLUDE.
-This option cannot be combined with -0 raw or serial number updating.
+This option cannot be combined with -O raw, -O map, or serial number updating.